 Candidates are generally expected to obtain their own copies of papers or articles referenced in the Course of Reading which are not study notes.
 However, if a candidate cannot locate a particular reference, the Society library can provide a copy of the required paper or article upon request.
-There may be a fee for this service.
+There will be a corresponding fee though for this service.